 Mexican Street Corn Salad with Avocado

-- 4 ears fresh corn , shucked and kernels cut from cob (3 1/2 cups)
+- 4 ears fresh corn , husked and kernels cut from cob (3 1/2 cups)

 - 1 1/2 Tbsp vegetable oil

-- 1/3 cup chopped red or green onion (if using red run under water to remove harsh bite)
+- 1/3 cup chopped red or green onion (if using red run under water and drain to remove harsh bite)

-- 1/3 cup slightly packed cilantro , chopped
+- 1/3 cup slightly packed cilantro leaves , chopped

-- 1 jalapeno pepper , stemmed, seeded and finely chopped
+- 1 jalapeno pepper , stemmed, seeded and minced

 - 3 Tbsp mayonnaise (light or regular)

 - 1 1/2 Tbsp fresh lime juice , divided